zzq-bot/ROMANCE/README.md

 # Robust Multi-agent Coordination via Evolutionary Generation of Auxiliary Adversarial Attackers

-> 🚧 During my code review, I discovered that the code has some significant flaws in struture (and is quite ugly).
-As a result, I am currently reorganizing the structure to improve its readability and overall quality.
-I plan to republish the source code within the next month.
+> 🚧 During my code review, I discovered that the code has some significant flaws in readability.
+As a result, I am currently reorganizing the structure to improve its overall quality.
+I plan to republish the source code within next 2 months.
 I apologize for any inconvenience this may cause.
 The original code is temporally put in src_back folder.🚧

 This work is accepted as Oral at the Association for the Advancement of Artificial Intelligence (AAAI) 2023.